 Warm fronts usually form on the leading edge of a low pressure system, which is generally on the northeastern side, bringing warmer temperatures from the south, northward.
 On weather maps, they are defined as red half-circles that point in the direction that the front is moving.

 When Does Rain Occur in a Warm Front?

-Because warm air is less dense and lighter than cold air, as the warm air moves through it gradually advances over the cold air mass – or gradual frontal lifting.
-This process allows for clouds and precipitation to develop ahead of the frontal boundary.
+Rain occurs on the leading edge of a warm front.
+Since warm air is less dense than cold air, it gradually advances over the cold air in a process called gradual frontal lifting and allows for precipitation to develop ahead of the frontal boundary.